oprypin/nim-random/README.md

 Yields `n` items randomly picked from a random access container `arr`, in the relative order they were in it.
 Each item has an equal chance to be picked and can be picked only once.
-Repeating items are allowed in `arr`, and they will not be treated in any special way.
+Duplicate items are allowed in `arr`, and they will not be treated in any special way.

 Raises `ValueError` if there are less than `n` items in `arr`.